aruizdealarcon/ipetikzmod/README.md

 **There is no need to calculate coordinates, distances nor angles in TikZ.**

-If you need to create many graphics for your project, this plugin can save you a significant amount of time and effort.
+If you need to create many graphics, this plugin can save you a significant amount of time and effort.

 **It is easier to maintain than code.**